ef-gy/cxxhttp/README.md

     curl -i http://localhost:8080/

-Which should print the "Hello World!" from above, and you'll notice that your example server printed a "GET /" access log line.
+Which should print the "Hello World!" from above.

 You can run the ./example programme without arguments to see all the available command line options.
 In particular, there is "http:unix:...", which lets you